 When a new prospective customer joins your free trial or a customer purchases your software, how easy is it for them to find your contact or support information?

-Simply presenting it to your new customers and letting them know that you’re available is often all it takes to win them over.
+Simply presenting it to your new customers and letting them know you’re available is often all it takes to win them over.
 Customers are so accustomed to minimal support that just being there – and being available – is all you need to do to stand out.

-Offer a great service and you’ll keep them as customers for a long time.
-As simple as it might seem, an action as minor as including your phone number in an onboarding email is often all it takes to show customers that you are there, you care and you are available.
+Offer great service and you’ll keep them as customers for a long time.
+As simple as it might seem, an action as minor as including your phone number in an onboarding email is often all it takes to show customers that you are there, you care, and you are available.

-Be there before they need your help
+2. Be there before they need your help

 Make a great first impression

-Send personalized, human onboarding emails
+3. Send personalized, human onboarding emails

 Many SaaS businesses drop the ball as soon as they acquire a new customer (or trial user) by sending out a generic, non-personalized onboarding email.

-When a customer opens his inbox and finds a generic message from an info or noreply address, he may assume he’s not worth your while.
+When a customer opens his inbox and finds a generic message from an info or no-reply address, he may assume he’s not worth your while.
 On the other hand, a personalized email from a real person delivers two important messages:

 • You’re interested in communicating directly with your customer